martinkearn/Blazor-Server-Minimal-Template/README.md

 4. Search for "Blazor"
 5. Choose "Blazor Server Minimal"
 6. Set the project name, location etc and create the project as usual
+7. Sometimes Visual Studio does not replace the namespace correctly which is `BlazorServerMinimalTemplate` by default.
+If this happens, just replace it with your own namespace manually.
+This usually occrs in `_Imports.razor`